SinSquare/silex-doctrine-orm-provider/README.md

 $application->register(new DoctrineOrmServiceProvider());
 ```

-- If you only need the the ORM validation (UniqueEntity)
+- If you only need the ORM validation (UniqueEntity)
 ```php
 //Register all the providers for the ORM